mickn277/MV5Servers/Vagrant-OracleApex19c-XE18c/README.md

 * Container Name: `CDB$ROOT`
 * as sysdba [checked]

 ## Other info

 * If you need to, you can connect to the machine via `vagrant ssh`.
 * You can `sudo su - oracle` to switch to the oracle user.
 * The Oracle installation path is `/opt/oracle/` by default.
-* On the guest OS, the directory `/vagrant` is a shared folder and maps to wherever you have this file checked out.
+* On the guest OS, the directory `/scripts` and `/backups` are shared folders and map to wherever you have this file checked out.

 ### Customization
 You can customize your Oracle environment by amending the environment variables in the `Vagrantfile` file.